 Kitsman

-The oldest written mention of Kitsman dates back to 1413.
+The oldest written mention of Kitsman (ukr. Кіцмань) dates back to 1413.
 In the Middle Ages Kitsman belonged to the bishop and other major feudal lords.
 In 1798, it became a city, and eventually - the center of the county.
 In the 19 - beginning 20 centuries - town Kottsman of the province of Bukovina as part of Austria-Hungary.
-In 1918-40 years. - as part of Romania, since 1940 - the Ukrainian SSR.
+In 1918-40 years - as part of Romania, since 1940 - the Ukrainian SSR.

-Kitsman and horse Collages of the early 20th century
+Kitsman and horse Collages of the early 20th century Preserved Jewish House

-Kitsman and horse Collages of the early 20th century
+Kitsman and horse Collages of the early 20th century Preserved Jewish House

 Former district administration Boarding school Previously, the building housed a court